COSC3020/recurrence-analysis-ClaytonBrown4741/README.md

 **QUESTION:**: In lab today, I asked the TA to help walk me through the process.
 In the end, he claimed that the answer
 was $n^5$, which is what I got originally.
 However, when I asked you if $n^5$ was the answer on Tuesday, you claimed that it
 actually wasn't the correct answer.
 If you could give any more help concerning the issue, I would be very appreciative, as I
 am very confused as to how to go about solving this.
-Thank you.
+Additionally, I worked this problem out a different way and got an answer
+of O(n).
+Is this closer to the true answer, or farther away?